dcu/mongoid-xapian/README.md

     end

-now you have to run `MongoidXapian.index!` to index the changes into xapian.
+now you have to run `MongoidXapian.index!` to index the changes into xapian. if you have a background job processor like delayed job you can do something like:

+    MongoidXapian.delay.index!

-A rake task called `xapian:index` is also provided.
+A rake task called `xapian:index` is also provided so you can setup a cron task to run it periodically.

-once you configure your model and index it you can search it using:
+Once you configure your model and index the changes you can perform searches using:

     YourModel.search(query)

-== Contributing to mongoid-xapian
+## Contributing to mongoid-xapian

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.